bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

 Same apply for all equipment_profile parameters.
 You define a global one in default, and then tune it for each equipment group.

 **IMPORTANT**: equipment_profile variable is not standard.
 It is **STRICTLY FORBIDDEN** to tune it outside default or an equipment group.
-For example you cannot createa custom group and define some equipment_profile parameters for this group.
+For example you cannot create a custom group and define some equipment_profile parameters for this group.
 If you really need to do that, add more equipment groups and tune this way.
 If you do not respect this rule, unexpected behavior will happen during configuration apply.

 Authentication
 ^^^^^^^^^^^^^^